 3. The officials responsible for the search should take into account the risks to mental health that persons who search for disappeared relatives may face, such as those stemming from the discovery of the fate of a family member or from frustration at not uncovering any information.
 During the search for, and location, recovery, identification and handover of, the disappeared person, the authority in charge of the search shall offer psychosocial support to the family members or guarantee that it may be provided by other entities.

 Principle 14.
-The search should be conducted
+The search should be conducted with due consideration of the special needs of vulnerable persons

-1. The search for persons in an especially vulnerable situation requires special procedures, experience and knowledge, together with complementary mechanisms to ensure the participation of such persons.
+1. The search for persons in an especially vulnerable situation requires adequate procedures, experience and knowledge to meet their needs,(.)

-2. The entities responsible for the search should pay special attention to cases involving disappeared children and adolescents, and develop and carry out search actions and plans that take into account the extreme vulnerability of disappeared children and adolescents and their family members.
-When disappeared children and adolescents are found and returned home, officials should respect the principle of the best interests of the child.
+2. The entities responsible for the search should pay special attention to cases involving disappeared children, and develop and carry out search actions and plans that take into account the extreme vulnerability of disappeared children and adolescents and their family members.
+When disappeared children are found and returned home, officials should respect the principle of the best interests of the child.

 3. In cases involving disappeared adolescent and adult women, all stages of the search and investigation should be conducted with a gender perspective.
 There is also a need for staff, including female staff, who have received gender-responsive training.